cpske/ISP/git/git-questions.md

 1. What command(s) create a new local repository for a project named `Tetris`?

 2. There are 2 ways to get a local Git repo.
-What is the other way? a. b.
+What are they? a. b.